csiro-robotics/FactoFormer/README.md

 ![alt text](docs/FactoFormer.png)

 ## News
+- Pre-training code will be released in January 2024.
-- [2023-12] Fine-tuning and testing code with pre-trained models is released.
+- [2023-12] Fine-tuning and testing code released with pre-trained models.

 Usage
 ---------------------